Chandra Imaging of the Western Hotspot in the Radio Galaxy Pictor A: Image Deconvolution and Variability Analysis: Chandra Data

-The total number of counts obtained for the W hotspot ($>30,000$) places us, in principle, in the regime in which calibration uncertainties are likely to dominate over statistical ones \citep{Drake06}.
-Methods of accounting for calibration uncertainties in the analysis of {\it Chandra} data have been discussed by, e.g., \citet{Lee11} and \citet{Xu14}.
+The total number of counts obtained for the W hotspot ($>30,000$) implies that calibration uncertainties dominate over statistical ones (see in this context \citealt{Drake06}, \citealt{Lee11}, \citealt{Lee11}, and the related discussion in \citealt{H16}).
 We note that given the observed X-ray flux of the source, there is also a possibility for a pile-up in the detector \citep{Davis01}, in particular in ObsID 3090 and 4369, for which the W hotspot was located at the center of the S3 chip, and the resulting count rates were $\simeq ˆ0.2$\,s$^{-1}$.
 Therefore, when performing the {\fontfamily{qcr}\selectfont MARX} simulation for the PSF modeling, we have accounted for the pile-up effect as well.